 The Management Compensation and Leadership Committee (the "Compensation Committee") is composed of three directors: Mr. Blumenthal, Ms. Freeman, and Mr. Levitan.
 The chair of the Compensation Committee is Mr. Levitan.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
 The Compensation Committee met six times during the fiscal year.
-Ms. Freeman joined the Compensation Committee in August 2022.
 The Board has adopted a written Compensation Committee charter that satisfies the applicable listing standards of Nasdaq and is available to stockholders on the Company's website at ir.allbirds.com.